What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 Spaccanapoli also takes you to visit the Duomo, the cathedral of Naples.
 It's a large religious complex composed of several basilicas merged.
 It hides the crypt of the patron saint of Naples, San Gennaro, with the famous museum of the treasure of San Gennaro.

-After a first and quick visit to the historic centre, the tour continues on a stage rich in history.
+After a first and quick visit to the historic centre, the tour continues on a fascinating stage rich in history.
 After seeing the city above, this stop takes you to visit the underground city, where some of the city's oldest mysteries and structures are hidden.

-5. Neapolitan pizza: a masterpiece to taste - 2.00 pm
+2PM: Neapolitan pizza, a masterpiece to taste

 After the two hours underground, you will look forward to enjoying a good lunch with one of the musts of the Neapolitan culinary tradition: pizza.

-Naples pizza is one of the best things to try at least once (although we recommend an encore) both in its traditional and more particular variations.
+Neapolitan pizza is one of the best things to try at least once (although we recommend an encore) both in its traditional and more particular variations.
 The leavened dough mixed with tomatoes and the ingredients of the Neapolitan land become an experience more than a simple lunch.

 One of the places where you can experience this experience is located a stone's throw from the Duomo, near the San Severo Chapel: the Mercato Maggiore.
 Here, you can try a food and wine adventure that drops you into the culture and history of the real Naples told not only through the excellent pizza but also traditional Neapolitan dishes such as Genovese, pasta and potatoes or the famous Scarpariello.